mat701/BiCM/docs/source/FAQ.rst

 Does the package work with monopartite networks?
 ---------------------------------------------------------------------------------------

 No, it doesn't.
-Maybe you are looking for a different configuration model?
-For a complete guide of maximum entropy configuration models, see meh.imtlucca.it .
+But you are looking for the `NEMtropy package<https://github.com/nicoloval/NEMtropy>`!, see meh.imtlucca.it .

 Does the package work with weighted networks?
 ---------------------------------------------------------------------------------------